yetanotherco/aligned_layer/README.md

 > [!NOTE]
 > You must be whitelisted to become an Aligned operator.

-This guide assumes you are [registered as an operator with EigenLayer](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation).
+This guide assumes you are already [registered as an operator with EigenLayer](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation).

 #### Install the Operator Binary